 Cooking spinach before eating it is a common human practice.
 The chickens, on the other hand, are a completely different story.
 Your hens will eat spinach, raw or cooked unless it’s extremely hot.
-When it comes to health, however, raw spinach is far superior to cooked spinach for your dogs.
+When it comes to health, however, raw spinach is far superior to cooked spinach for your chickens.

 Signs That Chickens Have Calcium-Deficiency Due to Too Much Spinach

 When you feed spinach to your chickens, you risk depleting their calcium stores.
 The most common signs and symptoms of calcium deficiency are as follows:

 - Eggs that have not yet been shelled